WPSpeedExpert/delete-old-outofstock-products/README.md

 - Number of products older than your configured threshold
 - Number of products eligible for deletion (both out of stock AND old)

 You can also trigger a manual cleanup by clicking the "Run Product Cleanup Now" button at the bottom of the settings page.
+The process will display a real-time progress bar showing:
+- Percentage complete
+- Number of products processed
+- Number of products deleted

 ---